 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

 a. that in the preparation of the annual financial statements for the year ended March312019 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;

 b. that such accounting policies as mentioned in Note 3 of the Notes to the FinancialStatements have been selected and applied consistently and judgement and estimates havebeen made that are reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company as at March 312019 and of the profit of the Company for theyear ended on that date;

 c. that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d. that the annual financial statements have been prepared on a going concern basis;

 e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively.

 f. that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

 Your Directors take this opportunity of recording their appreciation of theshareholders financial institutions bankers suppliers and cane growers for extendingtheir support to the Company.
 Your Directors are also grateful to various ministries inthe Central Government and State Government of Bihar the Sugar Directorate and the SugarDevelopment Fund for their continued support to the Company.
-The Directors also recognisethe valuable contribution made by the employees at all levels towards Company's progress.
+The Board of Directors alsoconvey its sincere appreciation of the commitment and dedication of the employees at alllevels.